Song-xx/policygradient-cartpole-tf2/README.md

 python3 policygradient_cartpole_test.py

 # other
-(1) when testing , you can use render to show the cartpole,but it will be slow.
+(1) when testing , you can use "--render=True" to show the cartpole,but it will be slow.

 (2) the model will saved every 20 iteration(default),the example max-step curve shows below: